 When to use a Commission

-Commissions are the most common type of compensation plan and can be offered with or without a base salary.
+Commissions, the most common type of compensation plan, can be offered with or without a base salary.
+However, most companies pair commissions with a base salary.
 They are more typical in businesses that are:

 - in earlier stages of business